Skip to main content

 Enrolment – becoming a King’s student

 You will receive an email from King’s College London inviting you to set up your IT account and complete your profile online (you have probably received this email already).
 Make a note of the ‘K’ number that you are given because this is what you will use as your login for accessing King's online systems.
 This online enrolment process should be completed before you start your degree.
 By doing so, you will have access to the University’s systems and facilities.
-Therefore, once you have your email invitation, please follow the instructions for online enrolment – the sooner, the better – before Monday 4 September if possible.
+Therefore, once you have your email invitation, please follow the instructions for online enrolment – the sooner, the better – and before Monday 1 September, if at all possible.
 We also recommend that you use the Welcome to King’s App to plan, book and manage your activities during the induction period.

 Download the Welcome to King's App